ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 9. Create splines for each plane using spliner/psf_to_spline.py.
 Spline size ~20.

+10. Create XML with multi_plane analysis parameters.

+11. Calculate weights for parameters as a function of plane and z using multi_plane/plane_weighting.py.

-10. Acquire movie(s) of the sample of interest.
+12. Acquire movie(s) of the sample of interest.

-11. Create XML with multi_plane analysis parameters.

-12. Perform multi-plane analysis with multi_plane/multi_plane.py.
+13. Perform multi-plane analysis with multi_plane/multi_plane.py.